 but they may only have been the result of sheer financial frustration.

 A. No. Apart from that, we know almost nothing about his private life.
+There is some evidence that he painted pictures in his spare time, so his artistic talents may have gone beyond writing music.

 A. There is a plaque, which was unveiled in 1995 (see opposite).
 This is fixed to the rear wall of Kempinski Hotel (which stands on the site of Taschenbergpalais), only one block south of the court buildings.
 In English, it reads "To the memory of Jan Dismas Zelenka 1679-1745.